Qeelin: Designs

 The company's first collection was the Wulu, which revisited the legendary Chinese gourd, an auspicious emblem in Chinese tradition.
 Often inspired by mythical or superstitious myths, Qeelin's following creations used the symbols of the panda (Bo Bo), bells (Ling Long), kissing goldfish (Qin Qin), and dogs (Wang Wang).

 In 2009, Qeelin launched a line of rare jadeite jewels.
 In 2010, Qeelin launched Maggie's bangles, a set of bracelets initially worn by Maggie Cheung.
 In 2012, Qeelin launched the XiXi collection to celebrate the Lion in the Chinese culture.
 In 2016, Qeelin collaborated with Chinese visual artist Chen Man to design a limited edition of the Bo Bo pendant.
 In 2017, Qeelin released 8 rooster designs to celebrate the Year of the Rooster in the Chinese zodiac.

 Retailing

 Activities

 Qeelin is a Chinese fine jewellery company whose products refer to mystical or superstitious symbols strongly embedded in the Chinese culture.
 Qeelin uses meticulous craftsmanship to create its China-inspired jewellery, and nurtures a «East meets West» philosophy to appeal to an international audience.
+Qeelin is based in Hong Kong SAR and owned by the French luxury group Kering.

 Qeelin opened its first store in Taiwan in 2009, and its first store in Shanghai in 2010.
 In June 2014, the company announced its intention to double in 2 years the number of Qeelin stores in China to 24.

 In 2015, Qeelin started to retail its products in the USA through a handful of stores, initially to cater to the Chinese diaspora in North America.

 In 2017, Qeelin opened its first store in Thailand.

 In 2018, Qeelin chose Chinese actress Gulnazar to become its new brand ambassador.